How To Write A Resume For A Job With No Experience (9 Simple Steps)

 Do I need a resume for my first job?

+Any decent job will require a resume.
 Even if the employer doesn’t ask for one, which is very unusual, provide a resume as it shows professionalism and eagerness.

-At this point in your career (as it kicks off) your resume should fit on one page – keeping things concise and clear.
+At this point in your career (as it kicks off), your resume should fit on one page – keeping things concise and clear.
 This is because, as a recent graduate, you likely have limited work experience and should focus on highlighting your education, skills, and relevant coursework or internships.

-That being said, there may be exceptions to this rule depending on the specific job you are applying for and the amount of relevant experience you have.
-If you have a significant amount of relevant experience or accomplishments, it may be appropriate to have a longer resume.
+That being said, there may be exceptions to this rule depending on the specific job you are applying for and the relevant experience you have.
+If you have a significant amount of pertinent experience or accomplishments, it may be appropriate to have a longer resume.
+However, in most cases, a one-page resume is sufficient for a new graduate.

 Should I include references?

+Nowadays, most resumes say ‘references available upon request’ somewhere near the bottom.
 This is an excellent practice to keep your resume neat and devoid of unnecessary information.
 But have references ready in case they ask.

 Should I put recent graduate on a resume?